 "how can you not fall in love with the spectacular sunrises over the eastern sierra? especially in the winter when there's always more pink and purple colors floating through the air just before the sun comes up..." ― bodhinku, ice cream sunrise

-pictured here is a winter sunrise at hot creek with laurel mountain looming above at brees point just after a major snow storm smacked the eastern sierra mountains of california...
+pictured here is a winter sunrise at hot creek with laurel mountain looming above, at brees point just after a major snow storm smacked the eastern sierra mountains of california...

 i know i'm lucky to see and photograph all the things i get to experience. i truly understand that life is good and just how lucky i am...but sometimes you have to make your own luck with careful planning and willful patience...

-and in order to get that picture, many things needed to happen, with the most important being a huge snowstorm filled with frigid arctic air to dump a few feet on the hot creek gorge...and then a clearing of the storm one morning in order to be able to photograph the mountains along with the steaming creek...
+and in order to get this gorgeous picture, many things needed to happen, with the most important being a huge snowstorm filled with frigid arctic air to dump a few feet on the hot creek gorge...and then a clearing of the storm one morning in order to be able to photograph the mountains along with the steaming creek...

-...then in mid january the forecast models had the possibility of a major system coming through the eastern sierra in the next couple of weeks...so i had been watching this storm, hopeful that it would produce the snowy conditions needed at hot creek...and of course, did it ever!
+...then in mid-january the forecast models had the possibility of a major system coming through the eastern sierra in the next couple of weeks...so i had been watching this storm, hopeful that it would produce the snowy conditions needed at hot creek...and of course, did it ever!

 it snowed pretty hard most of the week leading up to one last big dump on a thursday, closing all the roads in and out...so i grabbed my chains, got in my 4x4 grand cherokee and i headed up to check it out...i got there on saturday after they reopened the 395 at r2 to traffic at rock creek. it was nothing short of a winter wonderland. so much snow, so beautiful. the roads were the only problem. they were icy and buried in snow...the snow crews did a wonderful job getting the 395 cleared, but ended up blocking off all of the dirt roads that accessed hot creek (hot creek hatchery road and the whitmore tubs road). the area dirt roads remained buried in three feet of snow, totally impassable for my 4x4 jeep grand cherokee...